davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-05-05-isle-of-wight-randonnee-2015.md

 ![DCIM107GOPRO](/images/2015/20150503-0891198.jpg)

 I'd ridden about 103 miles by this point (about 7 and a half hours of actual riding - only five hours more than my longest ride in the past seven months!).
-My right knee was really aching (makes a difference from my left ankle which is stopping me from doing any proper running at present) and I was about26 or so miles fromhome.
+My right knee was really aching (makes a difference from my left ankle which is stopping me from doing any proper running at present) and I was about26 or so miles from home.
 Being sensible (for a change) I jumped on a train at Portsmouth Harbour station (which is literally 30 seconds walk from the ferry terminal).
 This took me to Barnham and I rode the final four miles home.

 ![The train ride home](/images/2015/20150503-0941217.jpg) *The train ride home*